Brian Sterling-Vete: Documentary filmmaker

 As a producer/director of sports coaching and fitness instructional films, Sterling produced: Pro Boxing Heavy Bag Drills, Thai Bag Drills, Focus Pad Drills, Swiss-Ball Drills and Medicine Ball Drills all through the UK's National Coaching Foundation's publications division, Coachwise-1st 4Sport,.
 These followed on from Sterling's production of the Dictionary of Weight Training in 1991 for the same organisation.

 In 2003, Sterling led the marine salvage diving team to lift the Baltic Trading ship, The Glaciere from its resting place at the bottom of the Collingwood Dock in Liverpool Bay.
 The ship's new home is in the Albert Dock moored outside the World-famous Tate Gallery.
-The ship's owner, Captain Dave Murray generously donated the ship for use as a sail and dive training vessel for charity, benefiting under privileged children.
-Sterling arranged for three special feature length news reports to be produced and broadcast by the BBC about each stage of this operation including the salvage day, the re-launch day and the maiden voyage day.
+The ship's owner, Captain Dave Murray generously donated the ship for use as a sail and dive training vessel for charity, benefiting underprivileged children.
+Sterling arranged for three special feature length news reports to be produced and broadcast by the BBC about each stage of this operation, including the salvage day, the re-launch day and the maiden voyage day.